shrig1/FTC-GreenTeam/README.md

 # FTC-GreenTeam
-We are the one team who is the best at PHS and has the most skills
+We are the one team who is the best at PHS and has the most skillz

 PLEASE COMMIT THE CODE TO GITHUB TYUSH!!!!!!!!!!!! thank you.